AdaCore/gnatstudio/docs/users_guide/environment.rst

 By default, files you specify on the command line can have absolute or relative pathnames.
 If you prepend a filename with the :samp:`=` character, GPS looks for the file in the source search path of the project.
-If you don't specify a project on the command line, GPS tries to find one.
+If you do not specify a project on the command line, GPS tries to find one.
 Otherwise, it displays the :ref:`welcome dialog
 <The_Welcome_Dialog>`.